-The Group recognises that the assessment of modern slavery risks is an ongoing process and have adopted a continuous improvement approach when assessing all processes.
+The Group recognises that assessing modern slavery risks is an ongoing process and have adopted a continuous improvement approach for evaluating all processes.

-In assessing the effectiveness of our actions to reduce exposure to these risks, our focus has been on enhancing our existing risk frameworks and strengthening our understanding and capabilities to identify potential modern slavery risks.
-The following measures were taken during FY23:
+To measure the effectiveness of our actions to minimise exposure to these risks, the Group has concentrated on improving our existing risk frameworks and strengthening our understanding and capabilities to identify potential modern slavery risks.
+The following measures were taken during FY24:

-- ongoing staff education focused on raising awareness of modern slavery risks and the process of reporting suspicious behaviour through structured on-line compliance training for all staff.
-Completion of training is tracked and monitored - regularly reviewing the Group's high risks and major spend suppliers and their subcontractors (if any) to determine their awareness of modern slavery risks within their business - the ongoing assessment and management of this risk as part of our Risk Management Framework, including quarterly reporting to the BARC on the nature and extent of the Group's exposure to the risks of modern slavery occurring in the Group's operations and supply chain and any remediation actions required or taken; and - ongoing engagement with Vicinity continue to have direct and proactive engagement with the Vicinity team across all business areas including property, centre management, business development, occupational health and safety, the Executive Leadership team, and the Vicinity Board
+- staff education focused on raising awareness about modern slavery risks and/or other suspicious behaviour and understanding the reporting mechanisms available.
+Training is delivered through a structured on-line compliance training program for all staff and is tracked and monitored for completion - regular reviews of the Group's high risks and major spend suppliers and their subcontractors (if any) to assess their awareness of modern slavery risks within their operations - reviewing the Modern Slavery Statements of the Group suppliers, where applicable, to evaluate their understanding of modern slavery risks - continuously assessing and managing risk as part of our Risk Management Framework, including quarterly reports to the BARC on the nature and extent of the Group's exposure to modern slavery risks in its operations and supply chain, along with any necessary implemented remediation actions; and - ongoing engagement with Vicinity continue to have direct and proactive engagement with the Vicinity team across all business areas including property, centre management, business development, occupational health and safety, the Executive Leadership team, and the Vicinity Board